arcxp/arcxp-mobile-sdk-ios/CONTRIBUTING.md

 Please make sure that you write tests for your changes.
 Please verify that existing tests pass for your changes.
-If you need help, please use Discussions to ask for help
+If you need help, please use Discussions to ask for help.

-### Improving The Documentation

-Enjoy improving documentation?
-Outstanding!
-Please submit documentation changes in the same way code changes are submitted.
-If you are translating documentation to another language, please reach out in a Discussion.
-We'd love to work with you!

 ## Styleguides
 ### Commit Messages